bayugyug/building-custom-api/README.md

 	[x] Fields:

 		- port      = port to run the http server (default: 8989)
-		- showlog   = flag for dev't log on std-out

 	[x] Sanity check either of the 2 choices below